VloPrix/VloPrix/README.md

 # Welcome

 Welcome to my profile!
 My name is Luke, I'm a 19 year old System Engineer from Zurich.
-I write Scripts and other applications for server administration.
+I mainly write Scripts and other applications for the administration of Windows and Linux Servers.
 I am also interested in webdevelopement with PHP, Javascript, MySQL.

 ## I know:
 - System administration (Linux / Windows)